discoHR/C64C-C128-multikernal-adapter/README.txt

 README.txt (2016-09-14)

-C64/C128 Switchless 28-pin Multi Kernel Adapter
+C64/C128 Switchless 28-pin Multi Kernal Adapter
 - 27C256/27C512 ROM adapter for C64 (short board) and C128
-Designed by discoHR based on Bwack's 24-pin adapter design (https://github.com/bwack/C64-Switchless-Multi-Kernal-27C256-adapter).
+Designed by discoHR based on Bwack's 24-pin adapter design (https://github.com/bwack/C64-Switchless-Multi-Kernal-27C256-adapter)

+It allows you to run either:
+a) four kernals using a 27C512
+b) two kernals using a 27C256

 DISCLAIMER: THIS IS UNTESTED AND COULD FRY YOUR COMPUTER.
 USE AT OWN RISK!